laxmikant007/Crew-Rental-/README.md

 node index.js
 ```

-## Here we deployed the Backend on Netlify so no need to worry simply follow this link :
+## Here we deployed the Backend on railway and Render so no need to worry simply follow this link :
 https://rental-data-api.up.railway.app/api/products

 ## Ai Chat Bot Deployed Link :